 The early 1990s also brought about the launch of the groundbreaking RE/MAX Satellite Network (which later evolved into RE/MAX University).
 The timing was perfect for commercial agents capitalizing on a rebounding market.

 The CCIM designation was among the first designation courses available through RSN, and one of the first to be offered anywhere outside of a classroom.

-The network's pioneering approach to education gave commercial practitioners even more reason to join RE/MAX.
+The network's pioneering approach to education gave commercial brokers even more reason to join RE/MAX.

 Through the 1990s, the number of commercial agents and CCIM designees grew at an exponential rate.
 RE/MAX grew internationally, and RE/MAX Commercial followed.
 Throughout the RE/MAX network, entrepreneurs established commercial-specific and residential/commercial "hybrid" offices in increasing numbers.